-- The right to report the incident to the College administration and local authorities.
+The right to report the incident to the College administration and local authorities.
 The College will assist victims in notifying the local police.
-Filing a police report does not mean the victim must pursue criminal charges.
-The victim maintains his or her rights throughout the process. - If a victim of a sexual assault or relationship violence incident requests a change in her or his living arrangements or academic schedule, the Office of Student Affairs, the Housing Service, and other offices at the Budapest campus will assist the individual with making these changes.
+Filing a police report in her or his living arrangements or academic schedule, the Office of Student the individual with making these changes.